mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-ballot-1-0-0.md

 defines the end-to-end lifecycle of DID Identifiers and DID Documents for "DID Ballots", a key feature of the Fully Decentralized Ballots (FDOs) Framework[5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].

-The "DID Ballot" DID Method Namespace is intended to supporting balloting (voting) across a broad range of _electoral systems_[42].
+The "DID Ballot" DID Method Namespace is intended to supporting balloting (voting) across a broad range of _electoral systems_[42] using decentralized approaches.

 >An electoral system or voting system is a set of rules that determine how elections and referendums are conducted and how their results are determined.[42]